UK Stocks-Factors to watch on Nov 19 | Headlines

 - United Kingdom

-* For more on the factors affecting European stocks, please click on TODAY'S UK PAPERS
+* Britain's FTSE 100 ended lower on Thursday as heavyweight mining and energy stocks tracked weak commodity prices. * For more on the factors affecting European stocks, please click on:

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)